Table of Contents

 Flats are a tricky shoe for European travel.
 They are incredibly easy to pack and go with a lot of outfits.
 However, most don’t have great inside support and cushion, making them painful to be in for long hours of walking on hard and uneven surfaces.

-If you do opt for flats, look for ones that have good padding and the backs don’t rub your heels.
+If you do opt for flats, look for THE best travel flats for Europe – ones that have good padding, and the backs don’t rub your heels.

 Great for: Short excursions or for pure aesthetical looks (i.e. out for dinner in Paris)